moveyourdigital/wp-email-logs/readme.txt

 This section describes how to install the plugin and get it working.

-1. Upload `wp-email-logs` directory to the `/wp-content/plugins/` directory
+1. Upload `wp-email-logs-main` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress